Quicklinks for detailed answers to common questions on:

 15. When does Medano Creek flow?

-The length and time that Medano Creek flows near the main visitor use area greatly depends on the amount of winter snowmelt.
 In heavy snow years, the creek may flow through July or even throughout the summer.
 In dry years, the creek may not even reach the main parking area.
-Typically, the creek starts to flow in late March or April, with peak flow in late May.
-When the creek is flowing well, the area may look more like a beach in Florida, complete with people in swimsuits, than a Rocky Mountain stream.
-For much more information, check current conditions and forecast flow for Medano Creek.
+In an average year, the creek starts to flow in April, with peak flow in late May, and dries up by late June.
+For detailed iinformation about Medano Creek, check current conditions and forecast flow for Medano Creek.

 16. Are there hazards in the dunes?

-Sand surface temperatures can reach over 140° F on summer afternoons, so be sure to take boots or tennis shoes (sandals are not adequate) when hiking on the dunes.
+Sand surface temperatures can reach over 150° F on summer afternoons; plan to hike early morning or evening in summer months to avoid burned feet and potential heat exhaustion.
+If you must walk on the dunes on a summer afternoon, be sure to take boots or tennis shoes (sandals are not adequate) .
 When storms approach, come down off the dunes as lightning will often strike the dunefield.
 When lightning hits the sand, it fuses or melts particles of sand together, resulting in a “fulgurite” (latin for lightning rock).
 Fulgurites, like all natural objects in the park, are protected and should be left for others to view.
 Of course, lightning can potentially strike anywhere within the park so avoid hiking when storms threaten.
-There are no scorpions, poisonous snakes, or quicksand on the dunes or anywhere in this high elevation park.
+There are no scorpions, venomous snakes, or quicksand on the dunes or anywhere in this high elevation park.

 17. What is the difference between a national park, national monument, and national preserve?